wcfrobert/wthisj/README.md

 column1.add_perimeter(start=[12,-15], end=[-15,-15], depth=12)
 ```

-**`PunchingShearSection.rotate(angle)`** - Rotate the shear section by a specified angle.
+**`PunchingShearSection.rotate(angle)`** - Rotate the section by a specified angle.
 This is an advanced feature not needed in most cases because the `auto_rotate` argument in `.solve()` is set to True by default.
 In other words, sections will automatically be rotated to its principal orientation.
-Equilibrium check will NOT pass unless shear perimeter is in its principal orientation - because superposition of stress due to bi-axial moment is only valid when Ixy = 0.
+Please note equilibrium is only maintained for sections in its principal orientation.
+Superposition of stress due to bi-axial moment is only valid when Ixy = 0.
 Refer to the theoretical background section for more info.
 This method modifies the PunchingShearSection object internally and does not return anything.

 * angle: float
   * rotate shear perimeter by a specified **DEGREE** measured counter clockwise from the +X axis.